hexlabsio/http4k-aws-demo/docs/article.md

 # Creating a Microservice with Http4K and AWS Lambda

-At Hexlabs we have been use have been using AWS lambda functions for number of use cases over the past few years
+At Hexlabs we have been using AWS lambda functions for number of use cases over the past few years.
 The basic idea is that you deploy code that reacts to a specified event in an AWS envrionment.
 AWS is then responsible for ensuring that the code to process the event is run in a timely manner.
 If no events take place the code is not run and so there is cost for the f.
 On the other side of things if there are a large amount of events